EigenSafe: A Spectral Framework for Learning-Based Probabilistic Safety Assessment: Conclusion

-This paper presents \textbf{EigenSafe}, a novel theoretical framework for learning safety value functions based on linear operator theory rather than optimal control.
-We derive a linear Bellman-like operator for dynamic programming for safety probability, whose dominant eigenpair provide a safety measure that is directly tied to the safety probability.
-In particular, the dominant eigenfunction serves as a safety Q function that quantifies relative safety of a given state-action pair.
-The proposed framework jointly learns the dominant eigenpair and a safe backup policy.
-Then in the deployment phase, unsafe inputs from the higher-level controller are filtered using the eigenfunction values and replaced with the learned safe backup policy.
+This paper presents EigenSafe, a novel theoretical framework for learning safety value functions based on linear operator theory rather than optimal control.
+We derive a linear Bellman-like operator for dynamic programming for safety probability, whose dominant eigenpair provides a safety measure that is directly tied to the safety probability.
+In particular, the dominant eigenvalue serves as a scalar metric quantifying the global decay rate of the system's safety probability, while the corresponding dominant eigenfunction serves as a safety Q function that quantifies the relative safety of state-action pairs and provides a directional guidance for safety improvement.
+This dominant eigenpair can be learned via the proposed loss function inspired by the power iteration algorithm.

+We demonstrate the versatility of EigenSafe in safe RL and IL tasks.
+For safe RL, we formulate a policy optimization problem that maximizes the expected return (the discounted sum of task rewards) subject to a lower-bound constraint on the dominant eigenvalue.
+Empirical results across various Gym environments confirm that the approach is effective in achieving both safety compliance and reward maximization.
+For IL, we propose a test-time safety-filtering technique for a learned stochastic BC policy that evaluates the safety of multiple candidate actions using the learned eigenfunction and executes only those deemed safe.
+Experiments on a food preparation task using a UR3 robotic arm demonstrate that higher safety and success rates can be achieved with this filtering technique, compared to both naive BC policies and policies trained exclusively on successful demonstrations.